When you graduate, will you have work experience? A professional network and the confidence to pursue a job you want?

 Co-op students alternate between academic terms and challenging, paid work experience with employers across Canada and around the world.
 Students earn non-academic co-op credit for each work term, and completion of the co-op program is recognized on their UBC degree.

-Explore your career options with the Co-op program, while building 12-16 months of paid work experience, valuable job search skills, and a professional network with a variety of employers.
+Explore your career options with the Co-op program, while gaining 12 months of paid work experience, valuable job search skills, and a professional network with a variety of employers.

 As Canadian astronaut Chris Hadfield floated through the cosmos, a UBC psychology student was working to keep him grounded.